ABOUT EQUITY IN OC

 Community Organizational Participation Grants

 Does your organization want to be a voice for Orange County residents who are underserved and severely impacted by the pandemic?
 Apply to join the Equity in OC Taskforce and your organization could receive funding to share your insights and help us identify solutions to achieve health equity.
-Grants of $10,000 per year to 100 organizations will be available to participate in the Equity in OC Initiative.
+Grants of $7,500 for nine (9) months to organizations will be available to participate in the Equity in OC Initiative.

 POWER BUILDING FUND 2022 & 2023

 The purpose of this fund is to provide smaller, grassroots organizations addressing the Social Determinants of Health for those most impacted by health inequities (e.g. BIPOC, women, LGBTQ and minority-led organizations) whose annual operating budgets are under $500,000 with the opportunity to build their infrastructure and/or capacity (otherwise referred to here as power), supporting them in becoming more sustainable partners in the Equity in OC (EiOC) Initiative.
 These organizations have been identified as critical partners in health equity work and often lack the resources and/or power to be able to meaningfully engage in the various processes and collaborations where the work is taking place.
 It is our belief that providing them with a combination of: 1) engagement in an in-depth power-building opportunity alongside other health equity organizations, as well as 2) a grant to support their own organization’s capacity and/or infrastructure, these smaller organizations will be more likely to sustainably engage in new and/or on-going health equity collaborative opportunities such as the EiOC Initiative.